bunkerity/bunkerweb/docs/integrations.md

 - `bw-universe` : for BunkerWeb and scheduler
 - `bw-docker` : for scheduler and the Docker API proxy

-The scheduler needs to contact the API of BunkerWeb and for obvious security reason BunkerWeb needs to check if the caller is authorized to make API calls.
-The `API_WHITELIST_IP` setting lets you choose allowed IP addresses and subnets, usage of a static subnet for the `bw-universe` is strongly advised :
+To secure the communication between the scheduler and BunkerWeb API, it is important to authorize API calls.
+You can use the `API_WHITELIST_IP` setting to specify allowed IP addresses and subnets.
+It is strongly recommended to use a static subnet for the `bw-universe` network to enhance security.
+By implementing these measures, you can ensure that only authorized sources can access the BunkerWeb API, reducing the risk of unauthorized access or malicious activities:

 ```yaml
 ...